hkniberg/ainutshell/1-main/130-using-ai-vs-building-ai-powered-products.md

 ## Existing AI products

 There are hundreds of AI powered products out there, they are popping up everywhere.
 However, the quality varies a lot.
-Some are super useful, but while others look impressive at first glance but aren't so useful in practice.
+Some are super useful, while others look impressive at first glance but aren't so useful in practice.

-Here are some particularly useful products that are popular right now, at the time of writing this book:
+Here are some examples of useful AI products in 2024:

-- **ChatGPT** is an app and website which lets you chat with the GPT-family of models.
+- **ChatGPT** - an app and website which lets you chat with the GPT-family of models.
 It adds feature such as a user interface and message history, which the model itself doesn't have.
 It also adds multi-modality, so you talk to it or upload images, and it will use the appropriate model behind the scenes.
-- Similarly, Claude is an app & website that lets you chat with the Claude-family of models from Anthropic.
+- **Claude** - similar to ChatGPT, an app & website that lets you chat with the Claude-family of models from Anthropic.
-- **GitHub Copilot** is an AI-powered coding assistant.
-It integrates with various development environments, analyzes the context of your code, and suggests entire lines or blocks of code as you type.
-It doesn't really have a user interface, it is working in the background as part of your develpment environment.
+- **GitHub Copilot** - an AI-powered coding assistant.
+It integrates with various development environments, analyzes the context of your code, and suggests new code as you type.
+It doesn't really have a user interface, it works in the background like some kind of ghost coder.
-- **Perplexity** is a search engine that uses AI to provide more relevant and accurate results, with references.
+- **Perplexity** - a search engine that uses AI to provide more relevant and accurate results, with references.
 It is basically an alternative to Google search, that focuses on delivering answers and knowledge rather than page links.

 ## Building your own AI products

-As a developer, you can build your own AI-powered products and features.
+As a developer, or have acces to a development team, you can build your own AI-powered products and features.

+Now you might be thinking "But I'm not a developer".
+Well, don't be too sure.
+With AI help, you can build simple products with little to no coding skills, and it is getting easier and easier as the models improve.

+So how do you add AI to your product?
 All the major AI companies provide APIs (Application Programming Interfaces) that let your code talk to their models.
+Your code sends a prompt through the API and gets a response from the AI model, similar to how you type a prompt in apps like ChatGPT.

 This is very powerful!
-It allows you to build small tools and utilities specific to your context, and the power of the AI models let's you build very advanced functionality with very little code.
+It allows you to build small tools and utilities specific to your context, and with very little code you can access the full power of the AI models.

 For example: